Light and Sound Unit Study

 – Make a flame dance by completing this experiment.
 Then research sound vibrations to learn how the experiment works.
 Present the experiment to family members after dinner explaining the science behind the results.
 (Science, Language Arts)

-Cut a square from a plastic bag that’s at least 1/2 inches bigger than the base of the bottle.
+- Cut a square from a plastic bag that’s at least 1/2 inch bigger than the base of the bottle.
 Attach it to the base with a rubber band.

 – Visit a musical instrument store or another place where you can be exposed to a variety of stringed instruments.
 Carefully, pluck the strings of a few different instruments – if it is allowed – to test the sounds.
 Ask questions of the store clerks to see if they can help you understand why each instrument and each string sounds different.
 (Field Trip, Science, Music)